thelingxichen/scSVAS/webserver/markdown/Ploidy_Stairstep.markdown

 As previously mentioned, for single-cell DNA cancer data, the ploidy distribution can intuitively show tumor heterogeneity.
 The ploidy line plot along the chromosomes can also visually show the heterogeneity between tumor subclones by combining genomic coordinates.
 By collapsing the single cells in the same tumor subclones into one observation, we can infer the pseudo-bulk ploidy of each subclone.
 Since cancer CNV ploidy line alters along chromosomes, we call it the "stairstep plot''.

-In scSVAS platform, we develop a readily available web interface "CNV Ploidy Stairstep''  for interactive and real-time visualization of ploidy stairstep plot for scDNA-seq data.
+In scSVAS platform, we develop a readily available web interface "Ploidy Stairstep''  for interactive and real-time visualization of ploidy stairstep plot for scDNA-seq data.

-"CNV Ploidy Stairstep'' enables users to create the ploidy stairstep plot just in one simple step as follow:
+"Ploidy Stairstep'' enables users to create the ploidy stairstep plot just in one simple step as follow:

 + Open https://sc.deepomics.org/demo-project/analyses/ploidy\_stairstep in Google browser, and upload cnv profile file `*_cnv.csv` and predefined meta file `*_meta.csv`.
 + *Optional* With cnv profile file `*_cnv.csv` and predefined meta file `*_meta.csv` as inputs, users may also run `scSVAS` to get the subclone cluster result in `*_meta_scsvas.csv` first.